Can you change the direction of your sex drive by some kind of therapy?

 If you know of any evidence base in reputable peer-reviewed clinical journals, we would be interested to hear of it.

-In March 2014 British physician and television doctor Christian Jessen presented a documentary called Cure Me, I'm Gay, for Channel 4 in the UK.
+In March 2014 British physician and television presenter Dr Christian Jessen fronted a documentary called Cure Me, I'm Gay, for Channel 4 in the UK.
 During it, he spoke respectfully to a small group of persons gathered in Washington USA to demonstrate in favour of 'ex-gay therapy'.
-He offered them the chance to have some cutting-edge physiological tests carried out at a university, which would help to verify the truth of their claim to have changed sexual desire.
-The small group seemed positive about this and said they would be tested.
+He offered them the chance to have some cutting-edge physiological tests carried out at a university, which would help to verify the truth of their claim to have changed sexual desire from the same sex to the opposite sex.
+The small group seemed positive about this offer and said they would be tested.
 In the end, only one person actually came forward, and he was too old for the test to work.
-It seems notable that the leader of the group, who would have so much to gain by proving his claim, since he makes a living out of it, did not put it to the test.
+It seems notable that the leader of the group, who would have so much to gain by proving his claim since he makes a living out of it, did not put it to the test.

 Well, as one science commentator said, "The best way to counter claims of a lack of solid scientific evidence, is to produce solid scientific evidence".